Sophos Firewall configuration

 Verifying RADIUS settings

-- On Sophos: after adding the server, use the Test connection button.
-A successful test usually returns a positive status or green tick in the UI.
-If the UI reports failure, record the error string.
+- On Sophos, after adding the server, use the Test connection button.
+A working test usually returns a positive status or green tick in the UI.
+If it fails, record the error string.

-- On Windows NPS: open Event Viewer -> Custom Views -> Server Roles -> Network Policy and Access Services.
-Successful authentication attempts show an Event ID 6272 or similar depending on Windows version.
-Failed attempts provide a reason code.
+- On Windows NPS, open Event Viewer > Custom Views > Server Roles > Network Policy and Access Services.
+Successful authentication attempts show Event ID 6272 or something similar depending on the Windows version.
+Failed attempts give a reason code.

 Testing connectivity

-- From the Sophos shell or a jump host, run a UDP test (or packet capture) to confirm 1812/1813 reachability. tcpdump or Wireshark on the NPS server helps.
+- From the Sophos shell or a jump host, run a UDP test or packet capture to confirm 1812 and 1813 reachability. tcpdump or Wireshark on the NPS server helps.

-- Trigger an auth from the Sophos test button or from the actual service (VPN sign‑in).
+- Trigger authentication from the Sophos test button or from the actual service, such as VPN sign-in.
 Expect a successful authentication log on NPS within seconds.

-- Verify the correct username and group appear in the NPS logs.
-If you use PEAP, ensure the inner identity matches AD username format.
+- Check that the right username and group show up in the NPS logs.
+If you use PEAP, make sure the inner identity matches the AD username format.

-Note: If a change affects admin access, have console access or local credentials ready.
+If a change affects admin access, have console access or local credentials ready.
 When switching admin authentication to RADIUS, create a local admin account first.
-If a step changes state (for example switching primary auth), record the previous setting so you can revert.
+If a step changes state, such as switching primary auth, record the previous setting so you can revert.
 To roll back, reverse the Authentication > Services setting or remove the RADIUS server entry.

 Checks